 Head lice are not dangerous and they do not transmit diseases!
 Head lice, to simply put it, are an irritating pesky problem.
 The saliva lice secrete to feed is what causes infected people to itch.
 They itch because they are having an allergic reaction to the saliva.
 This is not harmful, just irritating.
 There is far greater risk involved in the use of products that claim to kill lice.

 The itching is caused by an allergic reaction a person may have from the saliva the louse secretes in order to feed.
 Some people are not allergic to the saliva and therefore will never itch even though they are infected with head lice.

 Head lice are primarily transmitted through head to head contact.
 Lice can be transmitted through the sharing of brushes, hats, coats, and other accessories that come in contact with the head, but it is mainly spread through head to head contact.
 Girls are more likely to get lice than boys because girls usually have longer hair and it makes it easier for the louse to make the transfer.

 Anyone that has a head of hair is a target for lice.
 Lice do not discriminate and will do anything possible to survive.
 Nobody is immune to head lice.
 Children are more likely to come into contact with head lice because they are involved in more social settings such as school, camps, and sleepovers.

 If there is no evidence of lice the client will get a 100% 30 day guarantee.
-If evidence of lice is found , the technician will go back through the hair removing what is found.
-After completing the follow up, a re-follow up will be scheduled to make sure clients is free and clear from head lice.
-Simplicety will work with client until they are 100% free from head lice.
+If evidence of lice is found ,although it rarely happens but could occur, the technician will retreat client removing all live bugs and nits.
+There is no charge for this service, it is included in the initial treatment cost.
+After completing the follow up, a re-follow up will be scheduled to make sure client is free and clear from head lice.
+Simplicety will work with treated client until they are 100% free from head lice.